samyilin/dotfiles/README.md

 ## Goals/Programs configuring in this setup?

-Bash, Vim, tmux, SSH, git.
+Bash, Vim, Neovim, tmux, SSH, git.
 A "complete" CLI working environment.

 This script also helps you set up your user name and password.
 Good for initializing things on WSL or other root systems.On WSL it will help you do a few more things.
 If you have systemd installed, it will enable systemd on functionality.
-STILL TESTING.
+STILL TESTING WSL FEATURES.

-Bash for interactive shell, Vim for text editor, tmux for screen multiplexer, ssh and git could work together or separately.
+Bash for interactive shell, Vim/Neovim for text editor, tmux for screen multiplexer, ssh and git could work together or separately.

 SSH setup script here is a wrapper to allow users to set up git and SSH so we can SSH into git repos easier, and nothing else.
 More in the SSH folder.

-I've configured a simple PS1 prompt for shells other than bash, but that's it.
+I've also configured a simple PS1 prompt for shells other than bash

 ## Non-goals/Programs Not Configuring in this setup?

 1. dircolors.
 I realize they exist, I just don't care about them enough to write one.
-There're lots of good ones out there.

    Most terminal emulators have customization capabilities that are good enough to get a working color scheme in terminals anyways, and fine tuning that is a non-goal at the moment.

-2. Terminal emulator.
-They are easy enough to customize, mostly, and I don't customize them extensively beyond color schemes at this point.

-3. Zsh or fish.
+2. Zsh or fish.

-4. Emacs.
+3. Emacs.
 It deserves its own config repo.
 Someday?

-5. Neovim.
-One day.

-6. IDEs/Full programming environment setup?
+4. IDEs/Full programming environment setup?

    Try IntelliJ suite or VSCode if that tickles your fancy.
 Or even Visual Studio.
 Usually your workplace will have a preference.

-   My opinion on which IDE/editor to use?
+   My opinion:

    1. IDEs are better at being IDEs than editors, and vice versa.

    2. Manage your expectation of what your tool can do and what tool your team expects you to use.

 7. File lock checking, aka race condition.
 Realistically, user should know better to not execute this program in two different shell sessions.

 8. Being able to curl/wget/download a setup file and go about installing config.
-Such a functionality is trivial to implement.
-Check the parent folder to see if there is a .git folder.
-If not, then we are not in a git repo so we must git clone the repo and execute the setup file from the git repo.
-However, I don't see how much value it brings.
-See how we still need to call git?
-Git is still a dependency anyways, so it's better for this dependency to be very explicit.
-If being up to date is required, which it is for any config, then git is still needed anyways, so such a setup do not decrease dependency but just make dependency less explicit.
+   I don't see its value though.
+If being up to date is required, which it is for any config, then git is still needed regardless, so such a setup do not reduce dependency but just make dependency less explicit.

 ## How to Set up and Use